Blake Shelton Finally Reveals Plans For Miranda Lambert’s Pink Pistol Building He Purchased

-Ever since the news came out that Blake Shelton had purchased the building Miranda Lambert’s Pink Pistol Boutique was in everyone has wanted to know what his plans for the building were going to be.
-When Miranda and Blake split, she moved everything out of Tishomingo, Oklahoma where the couple had lived together.
+Ever since the news came out that Blake Shelton had purchased the building Miranda Lambert’s Pink Pistol Boutique was in, everyone has wanted to know what his plans for the building were going to be.
+When Miranda and Blake split, she moved everything out of Tishomingo, Oklahoma, where the couple had lived together.
 Miranda sold both buildings that her businesses were in and Blake decided it was a great time to buy.
-CMT shared that Blake Shelton is actually opening up two new businesses and he is really excited about it.
+CMT shared that Blake Shelton is actually opening up two new businesses, and he is really excited about it.
 These will be similar, but one is in Nashville and the other in the town Blake calls home in Oklahoma.

 . @BlakeShelton and @Opry partner for a HUGE new bar and entertainment venue!
 Details: https://t.co/t6DwHiD2FM pic.twitter.com/NdbbUVSw6Y